-- 5 Step 5 – Using Post Categories Effectively
+- 5 Step 5 – Using WordPress Post Categories Effectively

-Default WordPress post web addresses aren’t very search engine friendly.
-In order to make the best use of WordPress categories, you will need to modify the way WordPress displays your URLs.
+Default WordPress post URLs are not very search engine friendly.
+In order to make the best use of categories, you will first need to modify the way WordPress displays your URLs.

-Permalinks allow your WordPress site to display search engine friendly URLs, so instead of having a web address that looks like this:
+Permalinks let you display SEO-friendly URLs, so instead of having a web address that looks like this:

-The same post URL can display like this:
+You can have the same post URL look like this:

-If you have not yet configured your permalinks, then do so now before configuring your post categories.
+If you have not configured your permalinks yet, then we recommend doing so now before configuring your categories.

-To learn more about permalinks, see this step-by-step tutorial: Using Permalinks To Improve Your WordPress SEO
+To learn more about setting up permalinks, go here: How To Improve Your WordPress SEO Using SEO-Friendly URLs

 Step 2: List Your Main Topics

-Maintaining your site’s content organized is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help to significantly boost your site’s optimization for improved search results.
+Maintaining content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to significantly boost your site’s optimization for better SEO.

-The first step, therefore, is to work out what kind of broad “topics” you will be writing about and publishing on your website or blog.
-These can be topics related to your specific niche, your services or products, or your industry.
+The first step, then, is to work out what kind of broad “topics” you will be writing about.
+These can be topics related to your niche, your products or services, or your industry.

-We have written a detailed tutorial on website planning here: A Money-Saving Guide To Web Site Planning For Non-Technical Business Owners
+For a detailed step-by-step tutorial on planning a website, go here: The Website Planning Process: A Money-Saving Primer For Business Owners

-When creating a list of topics, remember to include areas of your business that you believe your visitors, prospects, and clients need to be better educated or informed about.
-This is important in terms of establishing your business as an online authority that visitors will want to come back repeatedly to and/or refer other people to.
+When creating a list of topics, include areas of your business that your visitors, prospects, and clients should be better educated or informed about.
+This is very important in terms of establishing your site as an online authority that visitors will want to subscribe to (if you offer a newsletter or valuable content like ongoing training, tips, etc.) and/or refer other people to.

-For example, let’s say that you want to start a website to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include:
+Let’s say, for example, that you want to start a website to promote your marriage celebrant business.
+After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following: